MannLabs/scPortrait/docs/pages/introduction.rst

 Featurization
 ==============

-During featurization, the extracted single cell images are passed to a phenotype analysis method that either calculates a set of features for each cell or directly assigns a class label to each cell.
+During featurization, the extracted single cell images are passed to a phenotype analysis method that either generates a set of features for each cell or directly assigns a class label.
 This analysis method will need to be adapted to each use case.
 For example, in our `first publication <https://doi.org/10.1101/2023.06.01.542416>`_ we describe a deep learning-based binary image classifier that identifies individual cells defective in a biological process called "autophagy".
-Multiple classification runs can be performed on the same dataset so that different classification approaches can be used in parallel.
+Multiple featurization runs can be performed on the same dataset so that different featurization approaches can be used in parallel.

 .. _quickstart_selection: